-SyncBackPro includes a whole range of variables that can be used in various profile settings, e.g. the Source and Destination.
+SyncBackFree includes a whole range of variables that can be used in various profile settings, e.g. the Source and Destination.
 Variables are values which are not known until the profile is run.
 At runtime the variables are replaced by their value.
-Note that you can also define your own profile variables, both at the group level and at the profile level.
-You can also get values from the registry.